lupyuen/lupyuen.github.io/src/nim.md

 1. To Exit QEMU: Press __`Ctrl-A`__ then __`x`__

-# Run Nim on Ox64
+# Nim blinks the LED on Ox64

 TODO
+We assume LED is connected to GPIO 29, Pin 21. [(See the Pinout)](https://wiki.pine64.org/wiki/File:Ox64_pinout.png)

+(With a 47 Ohm Resistor, yellow-purple-black-gold)

 # Inside Nim on NuttX